The Canny-Emiris conjecture for the sparse resultant: Introduction

 \begin{theorem} For $\bfomega=(\phi_{i}(a))_{i,a}\in \R^{\bfcA}$ we have that

 the product being over the $n$-cells of $S(\phi)$. \end{theorem}

-Hence for the vector defined by the $\phi_{i}$'s, the initial part of the determinant of the Canny-Emiris matrix factorizes in the analogous way as the corresponding initial part of the sparse resultant.
-More generally, a similar factorization holds for all the principal minors of this matrix and in particular, for the determinant of $\cE_{\bfcA,\bfrho}$ (Theorem~\ref{thm:2}).
+More generally, a similar factorization holds for all the principal minors of the Canny-Emiris matrix and in particular, for the determinant of $\cE_{\bfcA,\bfrho}$ (Theorem~\ref{thm:2}).
+Hence for the vector defined by the $\phi_{i}$'s, the initial part of each of these minors factorizes in the same way as the corresponding initial part of the sparse resultant.
+In contrast with the situation for the sparse resultant, we do not know if this factorization holds for every $\bfomega\in \R^{\bfcA}$ and as a matter of fact, it would be most interesting to extend it to a larger class of vectors.

 Another important property is that the Canny-Emiris matrices associated to the restricted data $\bfcA_{D}$ and $\bfrho_{D}$ can be retrieved as the evaluation of a principal submatrix of $\cH_{\bfcA, \bfrho}$ by setting some of its coefficients to zero, and that this construction is compatible with refinements of mixed subdivisions (Propositions \ref{prop:17} and \ref{prop:7}).
 We also determine the homogeneities and degrees of $\det(\cH_{\bfcA,\bfrho})$ (Proposition \ref{prop:6}) and show that, under a mild hypothesis, this determinant is a nonzero multiple of the sparse resultant (Proposition \ref{prop:14}).
+As a side question, such a hypothesis does not seem necessary, and it would be interesting to get rid of it (Remark \ref{rem:4}).

 The Canny-Emiris conjecture \cite[Conjecture 13.1]{CanEmi:sbasr} states that, if the family of supports $\bfcA$ is essential and its affine span coincides with $M$, then there is a family $\bfrho$ of affine functions on the $\Delta_{i}$'s and a translation vector $\delta\in M_{\R}$ such that